liscovich/functional-specs/popper_functional_specifications.md

 ## Overview

 The Researcher Site requires users to have a GitHub account and authenticates them via GitHub OAuth API.
-In addition to the GitHub profile information, the following data are stored for each of the users:
+The following user data are stored:

+- GitHub profile information
 - First name
 - Last name
 - Email address
 - Department and affiliation
-- Payment method (credit card/PayPal)
+- Payment method (credit card)
-- Activity history on the Site (experiments, trials, experiments recommended by the user)
+- Activity history on the Site (experiment GitHub activity, trial activity on the Researcher Website, experiments recommended through the Researcher Website)

-##Components
+## Components

 1. <a href="#RSSign_Up">Sign Up</a>
 2. <a href="#RSLog_In">Log In</a>

 ##<a name="RSSign_Up"></a>1.
 Sign Up

-There are two ways for unregistered users to Sign Up:
+There are two ways for unregistered users to Sign Up for a Popper account:

 1. By clicking on the "Sign Up" button in the Navigation Bar.
 2. By being redirected to Sign Up after logging in with GitHub.